-This tool extends the third-party already installed PDF preview handler (the shell extension used to show a read-only preview of the file's contents in the view's reading pane) with extra functionality, namely metadata edit and capture, easy switching of the active preview handler and possibility to have the previewer showing in a stand-alone window (handy for multi-monitor systems).
+This tool provides a PDF preview handler (the shell extension used to show a read-only preview of the file's contents in the view's reading pane) with extra functionality, namely metadata edit and capture, easy switching of the active preview handler (among the built-in and any other third-party installed PDF preview handlers) and possibility to have the preview showing in a stand-alone window (handy for multi-monitor systems).

-The tool registers itself as the system PDF preview handler and proxies the real preview handler.
-It searches the system for all the installed PDF preview handlers, and even full PDF readers compatible to use as previewers, enabling the user to easily switch, among the valid previewers found, at any time.
+The buitin previewer is capable of showing PDF documents, archived comic books (.cbr, .cbz,...), and all the image formats with a WIC-compliant codec installed in the system.
+It also searches the system for all the installed PDF preview handlers, and even compatible full PDF readers to use as previewers, enabling the user to easily switch, among the valid previewers found, at any time.
 This is important depending on the task being performed.
 For metadata capture operations a previewer with text selection and copying functionality is handy, but a simple previewer is much more fast just for previewing the PDF.

 The bottom metadata pane shows all the file metadata properties set to be visible in the Windows Explorer details pane (this list can be defined from the manager property handler settings tool) and enables the edition of the properties that are writable.
 Having this functionality, that is similar to the provided by the Windows Explorer details pane, directly controllable from the preview pane is important for the metadata capture operation, as it is not technically possibly (at least easily) to interface with this Windows Explorer details pane.
 In Windows 8.x it's not even possible to have the preview pane showing at the same time as the details pane!